Grand Duchess Olga Nikolaevna of Russia: Marriage prospects

+The Russian and Romanian royal families, in June, 1914.
+Olga sits with Carol's baby brother, Mircea, to the far right.

 Before World War I, there was some discussion of a marriage between Olga and Prince Carol of Romania.
 In 1914, Foreign Minister Sergey Sazonov advocated the match because he wanted to ensure that the Romanian royal family would support Russia in case of a future conflict.
 Nicholas and Alexandra saw the benefits of the match, but they insisted that "the grand duchess's marriage ... should take place only as the result of a much closer acquaintance between the young people and on the absolute condition of their daughter's voluntary agreement to it."
 In March 1914, Crown Prince Ferdinand of Romania, Crown Princess Marie of Romania, and Prince Carol of Romania visited the Romanovs in St. Petersburg.
 Despite going on walks and dinners with each other, Olga and Carol seemed uninterested in each other.
 During a visit to Romania in the spring of 1914, Olga and Carol were uninterested in each other and did not speak to each other.
 Crown Princess Marie of Romania noted that Carol was "not enamored of Olga's broad, plain face and brusque manner."
 She judged that Olga's face "was too broad, her cheekbones too high," and she told her mother that all of the grand duchesses "were not found very pretty."
 Marthe Bibesco, who was with the Romanian party, heard a rumor that the grand duchesses had "decided... to make themselves as ugly as they could.... so that Carol should not fall in love with any of them."

 Olga told Gilliard that she wanted to marry a Russian and remain in her own country.
 She said her parents would not force her to marry anyone she could not like.

 In 1913, Duchess Marie of Mecklenburg-Schwerin asked Alexandra about a potential marriage between the 18-year-old Olga and her own 38-year-old son, Grand Duke Boris Vladimirovich of Russia.
 Alexandra was horrified, because "the idea of Boris is too unsympathetic."
 She refused to allow "a pure, fresh girl" to marry "a well-used, half worn out, blasé young man" and "live in a house in which many a woman has shared his life."